 Planning a trip to Barcelona?
 Here are all those things many people wished they knew before going to Barcelona during their first trip.

 Small (and smart) Barcelona tips that will make your trip easier.
 Cause the most important thing is that you have a blast in this cosmopolitan city.
 Unlock the secrets of Barcelona with our tips for traveling in Barcelona and turn your trip into a fiesta of unforgettable adventures!

 1. Get your Park Güell Ticket

-Park Güell is beautiful, and the views from thereto the city are also stunning.
+Park Güell is a UNESCO World Heritage site in Barcelona.
+It is beautiful, and the views from thereto the city center are also stunning.
 It is one of the main attractions in Barcelona.

 Since summer 2016, visitors on the main area (where the famous Salamander is) have been restricted.
 Therefore, make sure you get your tickets in advance.